-The National Hockey League (NHL) and the NHL Players’ Association (NHLPA) have again named the Pancreatic Cancer Action Network a charitable league partner for their Hockey Fights Cancer Awareness Month during October for the upcoming 2013-14 season.
+The National Hockey League (NHL) and the NHL Players’ Association (NHLPA) have again named the Pancreatic Cancer Action Network a charitable league partner for their Hockey Fights Cancer Awareness Month, which runs from October 19 through November 13, 2015.
 In addition, the NHL and NHLPA are making a $16,500 gift to provide funding for the Pancreatic Cancer Action Network’s Community for Progress research program.

 As part of Hockey Fights Cancer Awareness Month, several NHL teams around the league are supporting our local volunteer affiliates by helping to raise awareness for the organization at home games across the country.
 Additionally, the NHL plans to include the Pancreatic Cancer Action Network in on-air messaging during game-night broadcasts when possible and to include messaging about our organization on the NHL and NHLPA websites.